10-Academy-Self-Learning-Resources/LearnPython/README.md

 Then Improve your knowledge with the second part of [Python Data Science Toolbox](https://www.datacamp.com/courses/python-data-science-toolbox-part-2).
 Here you'll continue to build your Python data science skills.
 First, you'll learn about iterators, objects you have already encountered in the context of for loops.
 You'll then learn about list comprehensions, which are extremely handy tools for all data scientists working in Python.
 You'll end the course by working through a case study in which you'll apply all the techniques you learned in both parts of this course.

 How good are your Python skills?
-Test and Training with > 300 hand-picked Python puzzles [here](https://finxter.com/)
+Test and Training with more than 300 hand-picked Python puzzles [here](https://finxter.com/)

 If you are the book type and just want to read on screen and complete exercise then <a href="https://www.w3schools.com/python/python_intro.asp" target='_blank'>check this out</a>.
 You can also check this resource out, Automate the Boring Stuff with Python - Practical Programming for Total Beginners by Al Sweigart is "written for office workers, students, administrators, and anyone who uses a computer to learn how to code small, practical programs to automate tasks on their computer."
 You can access the book [here](https://automatetheboringstuff.com/)